ncatlab/nlab-content/pages/18126.md

 Then:

-1. There is a [[homeomorphism]] between the two ways of bracketing the three factors when forming their [[product topological space]] (def. \ref{BinaryProductTopologicalSpace}), called the _[[associator]]_:
+1. There is an evident [[homeomorphism]] between the two ways of bracketing the three factors when forming their [[product topological space]] (def. \ref{BinaryProductTopologicalSpace}), called the _[[associator]]_:

    $$